March 3, 2025

 Before you spend any time or money creating a commercial, you must know what your audience wants and how to set yourself apart from your competition.
 This sets the foundation for targeted ads that resonate with the right buyers.

 Suppose you're creating a commercial for a new fitness app.
-Your primary demographic might be health-conscious individuals, aged 20–35, who are tech-savvy and looking for innovative ways to track and improve their fitness.
-Those are the types of people you should target in your commercial.
+Your target audience may include health-conscious individuals aged 20–35 who are tech-savvy and seek innovative ways to track and improve their fitness.
+Tailoring your message to resonate with this demographic ensures your commercial is effective.

 If you already have a website or social media channels set up for your brand, those are a good place to start.
 Comb through your sales and analytics of your most popular social media posts to see whose interest you're piquing and what products or services are flying off your shelves.